COVID-19 Vaccination Programme questions and answers

 People of reproductive age are advised to get the vaccine as soon as they receive their invitation for vaccination.
 This includes those who are trying to have a baby as well as those who are thinking about having a baby, whether that is in the near future or in a few years’ time, as well as those people undergoing fertility treatment

-There have been unfounded rumours circulating widely that COVID-19 vaccines could cause infertility because of a similarities in the spike protein of SARS-CoV-2 and proteins in cells in the placenta.
+There have been unfounded rumours circulating widely that COVID-19 vaccines could cause infertility because of similarities in the spike protein of SARS-CoV-2 and proteins in cells in the placenta.
 There are no similarities between these proteins that could feasibly cause the immune system to affect the placenta.
 There is also no evidence that the immune response to the spike protein – either from infection with COVID-19 itself, or from the vaccine – has had any effect on the placenta or pregnancy outcomes.

 Social media posts claiming that the ‘head of Pfizer research’ said the company’s COVID-19 vaccine would cause infertility in women have been shared widely.
 The person referred to is a former employee of Pfizer who left the company in 2011 and who has shared misinformation about COVID-19 in the past.